Public policy: In the U.S.

 Unlike the UK, the U.S. has a largely devolved government, with power at local, state and federal level.
 Due to these various levels of governance, it can often be difficult to coordinate passing bills and legislation, and there is often disagreement.
 Despite this, the system allows citizens to be relatively involved in inputting legislation.
 Furthermore, each level of government is set up in a similar way with similar rules, and all pump money into creating what is hoped to be effective legislation.
 Policy creation in America is often seen as unique to other countries.

-Artificial intelligence and public policy

-Artificial intelligence (AI) has been used in recent years by public administrators to deliver services and for the general improvement of government operations.
-In the realm of policy making in the public sector, AI will also be used to optimize outcome forecasting, pattern perception, and most importantly for the development of evidence-based programs to generate sound policy.

-Using AI in government will continue to be used as an e-governance tool through virtual assistance on government websites and the automation of public online services.
-This will free public employees of answering frequently asked questions about government services or querying databases for information.

-A drawback of using AI in public policy making and implementation is the concept of "algorithmic bias".
-Algorithmic bias can cause the government use of AI to have errors in decision making and create distrust in government entities.

 Academic discipline

 As an academic discipline, public policy brings in elements of many social science fields and concepts, including economics, sociology, political economy, social policy, program evaluation, policy analysis, and public management, all as applied to problems of governmental administration, management, and operations.
 At the same time, the study of public policy is distinct from political science or economics, in its focus on the application of theory to practice.
 While the majority of public policy degrees are master's and doctoral degrees, there are several universities that offer undergraduate education in public policy.
 Notable institutions include: